School Supplies

 Year 2

 PHY293 covers waves and the basics of general relativity.
-In physics, you can model many objects and phenomena as waves, and this course gives you the mathematical tools to do so.
+In physics, you can model objects and phenomena as waves, and this course gives you the mathematical tools to do so.
 This course’s introduction to general relativity is essential, since the two largest branches of physics today are quantum mechanics and general relativity.

 PHY294 is divided into two halves, with quantum mechanics and thermal physics in the first and second halves, respectively.
 Both fields are essential in modern physics.
 The quantum mechanics part covers mathematical theory and the crucial experiments that resulted in important observations in quantum mechanics.
 The thermal physics part covers statistical mechanics and gas laws.